LGBTQ rights in Serbia: Adoption and parenting

 Same-sex couples cannot legally adopt.
 In early 2019, the Serbian Ministry of Health imposed a ban on those with a "history of homosexual relations during the last five years" from donating reproductive cells for artificial insemination or in vitro fertilisation.

 On 23 April 2021, the Ministry of Health deleted the provision which determines the donor of reproductive cells for artificial insemination or in vitro fertilisation cannot be a person with a "history" of homosexual relations.

 Discrimination protections

-Until 2002, Serbia had no legal protections specifically aimed at LGBT rights.
+Until 2002, Serbia had no legal protections specifically aimed at LGBTQ rights.